Resolving the Human Subjects Status of Machine Learning's Crowdworkers: Common Rule and ML Research

-It is common for ML researchers to collect large datasets in an open-ended manner before hypotheses are formulated, often with the goal of facilitating a range of future research in broad topic areas \citep{williams2018broad,zhang2021multimet, aggarwal2021explanations, ao2021pens, le2021dvd, zang2021photochat}.
-For example, \citet{williams2018broad} collect a large scale corpus for the task of recognizing textual entailment.
+In contrast, it is common for ML researchers to collect large datasets in an open-ended manner before hypotheses are formulated, often with the goal of facilitating a range of future research in broad topic areas \cite{williams2018broad,zhang2021multimet, aggarwal2021explanations, ao2021pens, le2021dvd, zang2021photochat}.
+For example, Williams et al.~\cite{williams2018broad} collect a large scale corpus for the task of recognizing textual entailment.
 They train an ML model on this dataset and release the dataset with anonymized crowdworker identifiers for future research.
-Similarly, \citet{mihaylov2018can} and \citet{talmor2019commonsenseqa} collect large scale question answering datasets created by crowdworkers, train ML models on this data, and release these datasets with anonymized crowdworker identifiers for future research.
+Similarly, Mihaylov et al.~\cite{mihaylov2018can} and Talmor et al.~\citep{talmor2019commonsenseqa} collect large scale question answering datasets created by crowdworkers, train ML models on this data, and release these datasets with anonymized crowdworker identifiers for future research.
 Since these studies only involved interacting with crowdworkers, and using or analyzing data \emph{from} crowdworkers, they may not require IRB review.
-Subsequently, \citet{geva2019we} took these anonymized datasets and analyzed information \emph{about} the crowdworkers.
+Subsequently, Geva et al.~\cite{geva2019we} took these anonymized datasets and analyzed information \emph{about} the crowdworkers.
 Specifically, they looked at how ML models trained on data created by one set of crowdworkers do not generalize to data created by a disjoint set of crowdworkers.
 They further train ML models, which given a document as input, predict which crowdworker wrote that document.
-Since \citet{geva2019we} did not interact with the crowdworkers, and only analyzed existing (anonymized) datasets, their studies also may not require IRB review.
+Since Geva et al.~\cite{geva2019we} did not interact with the crowdworkers, and only analyzed existing (anonymized) datasets, their studies also may not require IRB review.
 However, had the researchers who collected these datasets also analyzed this information, that study would have required IRB review.
 As part of this review, an IRB would not only perform oversight over the questions asked, but also how the researchers interact with the crowd and whether adequate protections are in place for crowdworkers participating in these studies.